Mobile Menu with Dropdown Icons

 The internet has broadened humanity’s reach in a way previous generations could only dream of, connecting people worldwide with shared experiences and new forms of self-expression.
 This sense of being part of something larger is especially vital for teens who are discovering their identities and learning how to communicate with others.

-Since teen socialization in today’s landscape looks vastly different from the things you did to make friends and build relationships in your adolescence, you may worry that overexposure to social media is taking its toll on your son.
+Since teen socialization in today’s landscape looks vastly different from the things you did to make friends and build relationships in your adolescence, you may worry that overexposure to social media is taking its toll on your teen.
 More than 60% of kids receive their first cellphone between the ages of 9 and 14 – an age range where peer engagement and developing social skills are critical.
 How does social media affect teenagers, and what can parents do about it?

 Teens and Social Media

 While social media platforms like TikTok and YouTube give teenagers a vital outlet for healthy self-expression and allow them to stay abreast of world news and events, there is also a dark side to spending too much time online.
 Social media’s nature makes these apps difficult, if not impossible, to regulate.
-For example, there is ample anecdotal evidence suggesting YouTube’s algorithms, with their intent to keep people watching, tend to steer young male viewers toward increasingly far-right propaganda.
+For example, there is ample anecdotal evidence suggesting YouTube’s algorithms, with their intent to keep people watching, tend to steer teens toward increasingly far-right propaganda.

 Because teens’ rational brains are still developing, they may impulsively overshare content on social media, such as intimate photos or highly personal stories.
 Digital natives who have grown up documenting their lives online might create posts without considering privacy concerns, which could lead to cyberbullying or harassment.
 Social media can also be a source of peer pressure or a place where teens compare themselves unfavorably to others, causing depression and social anxiety.